tprei/German-Friend/README.md

 - cleaner GUI
 - known bug that i havent fixed yet: strings are literally parsed.
 So a single word with single quotation marks won't be a good query
 - maybe try a different translating method, a good API would be cool...
+- files that only have one occurrence are useless.